Kotlin Multiplatform Development Help

 The update() function will update the value automatically.

-In androidApp/src/main/java, locate the MainActivity.kt file and update the following class, replacing the previous implementation:
+1. In composeApp/src/androidMain/kotlin, locate the App.kt file and update it, replacing the previous implementation:

-• The collectAsStateWithLifecycle() function calls on greetingsList() to collect the value from the view model's flow and represent it as a composable state in a lifecycle-aware manner.
+• The collectAsStateWithLifecycle() function calls on greetingList to collect the value from the view model's flow and represent it as a composable state in a lifecycle-aware manner.

 iOS app